DeMars-DMC/DeMars-DMC/docs/abci-spec.md

 intended for the literal output from the application's logger, while the `Info` is any additional info that should be returned.

-The first time a new blockchain is started, Tendermint calls `InitChain`.
+The first time a new blockchain is started, DéMars calls `InitChain`.
 From then on, the Block Execution Sequence that causes the committed state to be updated is as follows:

-`BeginBlock, [DeliverTx], EndBlock, Commit`
+`BeginBlock, [DeliverTx], EndBlock, GetValidatorSet, Commit`

 where one `DeliverTx` is called for each transaction in the block.
 Cryptographic commitments to the results of DeliverTx, EndBlock, and Commit are included in the header of the next block.

-Tendermint opens three connections to the application to handle the different message types:
+DéMars opens three connections to the application to handle the different message types:

--   `Consensus Connection - InitChain, BeginBlock, DeliverTx, EndBlock, Commit`
+-   `Consensus Connection - InitChain, BeginBlock, DeliverTx, EndBlock, GetValidatorSet, Commit`
 -   `Mempool Connection - CheckTx`
 -   `Info Connection - Info, SetOption, Query`